operator-framework/operator-sdk/doc/user-guide.md

 ### OpenAPI validation

 OpenAPIv3 schemas are added to CRD manifests in the `spec.validation` block when the manifests are generated.
 This validation block allows Kubernetes to validate the properties in a Memcached Custom Resource when it is created or updated.
 Additionally a `pkg/apis/<group>/<version>/zz_generated.openapi.go` file is generated containing the Go representation of this validation block if the `+k8s:openapi-gen=true` annotation is present above the kind type declaration (present by default).
+This auto-generated code is useful if your operator programmatically interacts with CRD's.

-Markers (annoations) are available to configure validations for your API.
+Markers (annotations) are available to configure validations for your API.
 These markers will always have a `+kubebuilder:validation` prefix.
 For example, adding an enum type specification can be done by adding the following marker:

 ```go
 // +kubebuilder:validation:Enum=Lion;Wolf;Dragon
 type Alias string
 ```

-Usage of markers in API code is discussed in the kubebuilder CRD generation [documentation][generating-crd] and in marker [documentation][markers].
+Usage of markers in API code is discussed in the kubebuilder [CRD generation][generating-crd] and [marker][markers] documentation.
 A full list of OpenAPIv3 validation markers can be found [here][crd-markers].

 To update the OpenAPI validation section in the CRD `deploy/crds/cache.example.com_memcacheds_crd.yaml`, run the following command:

 ```console
 $ operator-sdk generate openapi
 ```

+**Note:** You may see errors like "API rule violation" when running the above command.
+For information on these errors see the [API rules][api-rules] documentation

 An example of the generated YAML is as follows: